-If genetic health testing (including breed-relevant genetic health condition risks and coefficient of inbreeding) is still on your to-do list for your dogs, breeders can reliably order a DNA test from Embark as little as 5 weeks before a planned first breeding.
+If genetic health testing (including breed-relevant genetic health condition risks and coefficient of inbreeding) is still on your to-do list for your dogs, breeders can reliably order a DNA kit from Embark as little as five weeks before a planned first breeding.
 Kits ordered even later may also be ready in time, but run the risk of being late from shipping delays or other hazards.

 Ordering Kits for Puppies in a Litter

 Many breeders allow puppies to go to their new homes as early as 8 weeks old.
 This presents breeders with a short window to DNA test puppies before selecting a pick of the litter to keep and decide which puppies go to which homes.

 The best time to order DNA kits is as soon as it’s known how many puppies are in the litter.
 Some breeders rely on x-rays around 55-58 days of gestation to estimate how many puppies the dam is carrying.
 Breeders could know seven days earlier than the birth how many DNA kits to purchase to cover the entire litter.
 X-rays aren’t foolproof and sometimes they miss one puppy on average, but breeders can have an estimated number on which to order kits.
 Learn more about why it’s important to test all puppies in a litter.